 Boutique hotels are all the rage in Tel Aviv and you’ll find them scattered all over the hippest areas of the city.
 If you want to get a feel of life in the big city then a stay in one of the boutique hotels situated in the city’s different neighborhoods is the perfect way to do so.
 Prices of Tel Aviv boutique hotels span from about $190 – $740 a night, so be on the lookout for good deals.

-You’ll find some of Tel Aviv’s finest boutique hotels in different, some that are more touristy and others where a few years ago you would not have found many tourists at all.
+You’ll find some of Tel Aviv’s finest boutique hotels in different areas, some that are more touristy and others where a few years ago you would not have found many tourists at all.

 The popular beachfront area boasts a few boutique hotels, as you’d expect, as does Old Jaffa.
 But, today you will also find these chic urban hotels in the heart of the city, in Rothschild and even in Dizengoff.